-An LLC in Nebraska is a separate legal entity from its owners, which means the owners are not personally liable for the company’s debts or legal obligations.
 The ownership structure of an LLC in Nebraska is determined by the percentage of ownership interests held by each member.
-These ownership interests can be distributed in any way the members see fit and are typically outlined in the Operating Agreement.
+These ownership interests can be distributed however the members see fit and are typically outlined in the Operating Agreement drafted in Nebraska.

 There is no maximum limit on the number of members an LLC in Nebraska can have, and the members can be individuals, other LLCs, corporations, or even foreign entities.
-This flexibility allows for a wide range of business structures, from single-member LLCs to large, multi-member LLCs with complex ownership arrangements.
+This flexibility allows for a wide range of business structures, from single-member LLCs in Nebraska to large, multi-member LLCs with complex ownership arrangements.

 Why Transfer LLC Ownership in Nebraska